What Causes The Smell After Rain? (Petrichor Facts)

 Lots of people love the smell of rain.
 It’s an aroma with freshness, cleanness, and wetness.
-You’ve probably noticed a distinctive smell if you’ve ever taken a stroll outside after a storm.
+You’ve probably noticed a distinctive smell if you’ve ever strolled outside after a storm.
 The smell of rain has its name.
-It’s called petrichor.
+It’s called Petrichor.
 But rain is only water, and water doesn’t have any smell.
-So what makes rain smell so nice?
+So what makes rain smell so lovely?
 There is more than one kind of rain smell, and many factors can cause them.

 What causes the smell after rain?

 Petrichor was coined by two scientists, Isabel Joy Bear and R. G. Thomas of Australia’s Commonwealth Scientific and Industrial Research Organization, in 1964.
-The word uses Greek terms, Petra-meaning stone and ichor, the special substance that flows in the veins of gods.
-The smell after rain is caused by three factors: Ozone, Bacteria, and Soil.
+The word uses Greek terms, Petra-meaning stone, and ichor, the special substance that flows in the veins of gods.
+The smell after rain is caused by Ozone, Bacteria, and Soil.
+Here’s an overview of what causes the smell after rain:

 For ozone